Skip to main content

 • the names and addresses of the establishments which will receive the meat and the estimated duration of transport to the destination (considering whether they will usually be sent directly or be part of a multiple drop delivery)

-• where applicable, the name and address of any FBO acting as intermediary between the slaughterhouse and the establishment of destination, where the slaughterhouse operator does not know where intermediaries (dealers) are transporting the meat and this is deemed to be commercially sensitive information
+• where applicable, the name and address of any FBO acting as intermediary between the slaughterhouse and the establishment of destination, especially where the slaughterhouse operator does not know where intermediaries (dealers) are transporting the meat and this is deemed to be commercially sensitive information

 • the species of animals and the type of meat intended for the production of specific products to be transported to each receiving establishment